TL;DR

 This pathway works, but its main bottleneck is the initial step: waiting to see an NHS GP.
 This is precisely what modern PMI policies are designed to solve.

-The Rise of Fast-Track Claims and Digital GP Services
+The Rise of seek faster access to eligible Claims and Digital GP Services

-The best private medical insurance providers have invested heavily in technology to create shortcuts in the traditional pathway, giving you faster access to care.
-These fast-track options are a game-changer.
+The private medical insurance providers to compare have invested heavily in technology to create shortcuts in the traditional pathway, giving you faster access to care.
+These seek faster access to eligible options are a game-changer.

 Digital & Virtual GP Services

 This is perhaps the most valuable feature of a modern PMI policy.
-Almost all leading insurers now include a 24/7 virtual GP service, accessible via an app or phone line, often at no extra cost.
+Almost all well-known insurers now include a 24/7 virtual GP service, accessible via an app or phone line, often subject to terms where applicable.

 Benefits of a Virtual GP: